 In order to process a product application, we'll perform credit and identity checks on you with one or more credit reference agencies (CRAs).

 CRAs collect and maintain information about customers' financial behaviour.

 - Credit information

-- Public information such as County Court Judgements, decrees and bankruptcies
+- Public information such as County Court Judgments, decrees and bankruptcies

-LiveLend uses soft searches, also known as 'quotation searches', to work out whether you're approved for our loans.
+Chetwood uses soft searches, also known as 'quotation searches', to work out whether you're approved for our products.
 We'll only register a full search once you've set up your Direct Debit and given us permission to do so.
-When CRAs receive a full search from us they will place a search footprint on your credit file that may be seen by other lenders.
+When CRAs receive a full search from us they will place a search footprint on your credit file that may be seen by other credit providers.

-When we carry out a full credit search on you when you apply for a loan, FPAs (see the section on FPAs below) will keep a log of the searches that we've carried out.
+When we carry out a full credit search on you when you apply for a product, Fraud Prevention Agencies (see the section on FPAs below) will keep a log of the searches that we've carried out.

 We'll also inform the CRAs about your settled accounts.
 If you borrow and don't repay in full and on time, CRAs will record any outstanding debt and they may share this information with other organisations.